cloudmesh-community/book/chapters/iot/tools.md

 Tools
 =====

--   **Terminal**: On OSX, when you navigate to the search magnification glass, you can type in *terminal* to start it.
+-   **Terminal**: On macOS, when you navigate to the search magnification glass, you can type in *terminal* to start it.
 A terminal allows you to execute a number of commands to interact with the computer from a commandline interface, e.g. the terminal.